Updated December 2020

 A record shop in Birmingham on Hurst Street changed Stan's outlook on music.
 He recalled; "I started hearing all the blues stuff at this record shop called 'The Diskery' that was wonderful.
 Went up there on a Saturday, they had all these American records playing, covers all over the ceiling.
 And that's when I first got 'Freddie King Sings'.
 I took it home and listened and thought, I don't believe this!"

 Stan Webb recalled; "We did some of the Shades Five circuit, but the main thing was this one gig on a Sunday at Dudley Liberal Club, every Sunday for a year and it was absolutely packed.
 On bass and harmonica sometimes was Christine Perfect and Andy Silvester played rhythm guitar.
 Then Phil Lawless took over on bass and Christine switched to piano, Chris Wood played sax."

-Christine also played in a duo with Birmingham University instructor Spencer Davis and they became regulars on the Birmingham blues circuit, often appearing at the Golden Eagle pub on Hill Street (see The Spencer Davis Group).
+Christine Perfect also played in a duo with Birmingham University graduate Spencer Davis and they became regulars on the Birmingham blues circuit, often appearing at the Golden Eagle pub on Hill Street (see The Spencer Davis Group).
 Christine said; "I didn't have a clue as to what to do on piano.
 Stan bought me a Freddie King album and that was the beginning of my absolute love for the blues".

 In April 1967 the group headed over to Germany for an extended engagement at Hamburg's famous Star Club.
 Many British acts, including The Beatles, had got their start performing in the Hamburg clubs resulting in some bands attracting a large German following.
 This was certainly the case with Chicken Shack who stayed for an extended period and remain popular in that country to this day.